marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 };
 ```

-Now, that we defined our store we need to use it from the components side.
+Now that we defined our store, we need to use it from the components side.

 First, replace the contents of the mounted function in the **Quiz.vue** with the action `fetchData()` from the store.